tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <from></from>
 <james {% include timecode %}>

 <span visual>But there has always been a loose collective of queer creators that *do* insert coding into a lot of movies, TV shows, and books, coding that would likely be ignored by straight audiences but immediately recognized by those of us who are on the lookout.
-It's reached a bit of a fever pitch lately, with Po and Finn, Steve and Bucky, *Teen Wolf*, *The Legend of Kora*, and even *Frozen*.
+It's reached a bit of a fever pitch lately, with Poe and Finn, Steve and Bucky, *Teen Wolf*, *The Legend of Kora*, and even *Frozen*.
 But just because people outside queer spaces are finally recognizing it doesn't mean it's a new thing.
 What we now call queer baiting has been around since the early days of cinema.
 Sort of.</span> Film historians have given the early days of this phenomenon the name "queer coding", which a lot of people confuse with "queer baiting", but there is a big difference between the two.

 </james>
 <from></from>